jbboehr/oni-mods/src/LaserTurret/README.md

 - Size: 1W * 1H

 Known Glitch:
-1. I still don't know how to add or edit the anim.
-So, I used the anim of the Auto Miner.
-Thus when critters get to close to the laser gun, there might be some anim glitch, but with no function influence.
+1. When critters get too close to the laser gun, there might be some anim glitch, but with no function influence.
 2. The critter detect algorithm mighty not work properly due to concurrent issue while using Spawner in Sandbox Mode.
 Reload or change the room capacity(add/remove block or etc.) will make it right again.

 ## CN